-You can administer a file system through the AWS Management Console, the AWS CLI, or the Amazon EFS API (and various language-specific SDKs).
+You can administer a file system through the console, CLI, or the EFS API (and various language-specific SDKs).
 The console, API, and SDK provide the ability to create and delete file systems, configure how file systems are accessed, create and edit file system tags, enable features such as Provisioned Throughput and Lifecycle Management, and display detailed information about file systems.

 Q. How do I load data into a file system?

-AWS DataSync provides a fast and simple way to securely sync existing file systems with Amazon EFS.
+AWS DataSync provides a fast way to securely sync existing file systems with Amazon EFS.
 DataSync works over any network connection, including with AWS Direct Connect or AWS VPN.
-AWS Direct Connect provides a high-bandwidth and lower-latency dedicated network connection, over which you can mount your Amazon EFS file systems.
-You can use AWS DataSync to copy files between two Amazon EFS file systems, including those in different AWS Regions and those belonging to different AWS accounts.
+EFS, DataSync, and Direct Connect without Amazon or AWS.
 You can also use standard Linux copy tools to move data files to Amazon EFS.